The ZIP Flap Technique

 Zygomatic Implant Perforated Flap

-A groundbreaking approach to maxillary reconstruction combining immediate surgical reconstruction with rapid fixed dental rehabilitation following low-level maxillectomy for malignant disease.
+A groundbreaking approach to maxillary reconstruction combining immediate surgical reconstruction of the palate with a soft tissue free flap together with rapid fixed dental rehabilitation supported by zygomatic implants following low-level maxillectomy for malignant disease.

 ZIP Flap surgical procedure